Benchmark Tests

 1. Adaptive Oral Reading - Passages Only

-Appropriate for grade 1 (spring only) and grades 2–5
+Appropriate for grade 2 (winter and spring) and grades 3–5

 The Adaptive Oral Reading - Passages Only subtype assesses reading comprehension by having students read three passages aloud and answer simple comprehension questions about each one.
 The complexity of the first passage is determined by the student’s grade level and time of year; the subsequent passages will adapt in text complexity depending on how the student performs.
 This test option is recommended only for students who have demonstrated ability to read connected text because it does not include any foundational skills measures.